 The largest providers of homeowners insurance in Louisiana are State Farm, Allstate Corpn, USAA Insurance Group, Liberty Mutual, LA Farm Bureau Mutual Insurance Co, UPC Insurance, FEDNAT, Progressive, TWIMG LLC, and GeoVera Holdings.

-The average insurance premium paid homeowners in Louisiana is $1968, and the amount for those with rented homes is $235, according to the Insurance Information Institute.
+The average insurance premium paid by homeowners in Louisiana is $1968, and the amount for those with rented homes is $235, according to the Insurance Information Institute.

 Residents seeking to protect their valuable homes from loss and damage will benefit from the advice of a Louisiana public adjuster if they ever need to file a claim.
 A public claims adjuster of Louisiana who is certified and licensed ensures that the claim application is filed properly and represents the homeowner in negotiations with the insurance provider.